Named one of "Top 10 Books of 2013"

 “поразительная биография, которая ‘так и просится на экран’/an amazing biography that is ‘destined for the big screen’”

-From Atlantic Monthly Press, an imprint of GROVE/ATLANTIC
+From Atlantic Monthly Press and Grove Press, imprints of GROVE/ATLANTIC

 If you would like a signed and personalized copy of the The Black Russian, please contact the Atticus Bookstore Cafe in New Haven, Connecticut: